mdn/content/files/en-us/web/accessibility/understanding_wcag/text_labels_and_names/index.md

 Frame elements, both {{htmlelement("iframe")}} and the older, obsolete {{htmlelement("frame")}}, must have a title to describe the contents of the frame.
 Use the `title` attribute to label a frame element.
 Without a title, users of assistive technologies have to navigate into the frame in order to understand what it contains, which can be difficult and confusing.

-The `<frame>` element is no longer part of the HTML specification as of HTML5.
+The {{HTMLElement('frame')}} element is no longer part of the HTML specification as of HTML5.
 Support for it may be dropped by browsers in the future.
-In addition, it is difficult for screen readers to navigate pages with `<frame>` elements.
+In addition, it is difficult for screen readers to navigate pages with {{HTMLElement('frame')}} elements.
 For best accessibility and future maintenance, redesign any pages that use frames to use CSS to achieve a similar layout.

 As a best practice, also provide a {{htmlelement("title")}} for the document that is enclosed in the frame, with content identical to the frame's `title` attribute.
 (This assumes that the enclosed document is under your control; if not, try to match the frame's `title` attribute to the document's title.)
 Some screen readers replace the contents of the `title` attribute with the contents of the enclosed document's {{htmlelement("title")}}.
 It's safest and most accessible to provide the same title in both places.